 The easiest way to do this is by using GF Conditional Logic Dates.
 GF Conditional Logic Dates lets you use Date and Time fields in your Gravity Forms conditional logic.
 This way, you can display the products that were available in the period the user made their purchase.
 To take things to the next level, you can use GF Limit Dates to only allow users to pick a date in a certain range.

-If you run a large business, you probably understand how important it is to get accurate data when conducting surveys.
-Incorrect data can undermine the entire survey whether it’s entered maliciously or accidentally.
+If you run a large business, you probably understand how important it is to get accurate data from webforms when conducting surveys or collecting customer information.
+Incorrect data can undermine entire surveys whether it’s entered maliciously or accidentally.

 The GF Limit Submissions perk allows you to set a limit on the number of times a form can be submitted from an IP address within a certain timeframe.
-This prevents rogue repeat form submissions.
+This prevents rogue repeat form submissions and ensures that all the data in your CRM is accurate.
+This can be particularly helpful for those CRMs that put a limit on, or charge per number of, contacts, as it prevents duplicate contact data from inadvertently clogging up your CRM.

 #3 – Determine customer loyalty